open-cogsci/osdoc/content/02-about.md

 sortkey: 002.001
 ---

 OpenSesame is a graphical, open-source experiment builder for the social sciences.
 It sports a modern and intuitive user interface that allows you to build complex experiments with a minimum of effort.
-With OpenSesame you can create a wide range of experiments: Psychophysics, reaction time tasks, and questionnaires, to name but a few.
+With OpenSesame you can create a wide range of experiments.
 The [plug-in framework][plug-ins] and [Python scripting][python-scripting] allow you to incorporate [external devices][external-devices], such as eye trackers, response boxes, and parallel port devices, into your experiment.

 OpenSesame is freely available under the [General Public Licence][gpl].